MORE EXHIBITION VENUES TO BE ADDED FOR 2019

 Killarney Mountain Festival Exhibition Zones will play host to a number of photographic exhibitions by both the professional and the amateur photographers, and these will aim to showcase the many wide and varied aspects of Irish mountain culture from landscape to adventure, its people, its wildlife and its wilderness.
 Be sure to check out our talented array of exhibiting photographers, who will be displaying their amazing works in the exhibition zones in the ‘KILLARNEY PLAZA HOTEL’ and ‘KILLARNEY HOUSE”.

-Also, the exhibition zone at the Killarney Plaza Hotel, O’ Donoghue suite, will play host to a SURPRISE exhibit!!
+Also, the exhibition zone at the Killarney Plaza Hotel, O’ Donoghue suite, will play host our Everest exhibit!!

 Opening daily between: 11am – 6pm

-For more information, come and visit our team at Basecamp ot the Killarney Plaza Hotel.
+For more information, come and visit our team at Basecamp or the Killarney Plaza Hotel.

 Our photographers in residence for 2018 festival: